adhese/sdk/README.md

 		    "tagUrl": "<ADHESE_TAG_URL>", // optional URI of the tag content }

+###Registering target parameters
+Through the adhese.registerRequestParameter(key, value) you can add one or more target parameters to the requests.
+Simply register each value once, and all consequent getRequest function calls will include the parameters.

+		adhese.registerRequestParameter('ag', 40); // will add a target with prefix 'ag' and value '40' to each request

 #Adhese VAST SDK
 In the vast directory you can find the sdk for implementing VAST based ads in HTML/JavaScript players.